mayel/docs.coopcloud.tech/docs/secrets.md

 You will notice `v1` in the example secret names above: like Docker Configs, Docker Secrets are [immutable], which means that their values can't be changed after they're set.
 To accommodate this, Co-op Cloud uses the established convention of "secret versions".
 Every time you change (rotate) a secret, you will insert it as a new version.

-Because secret versions are managed per-instance by the people deploying their applications, secret versions are stored in the `.env` file for each application:
+Because secret versions are managed per-instance by the people deploying their apps, secret versions are stored in the `.env` file for each app:

 ```
 $ find -L ~/.abra/servers/ -name '*.env' -print0 | xargs -0 grep -h SECRET